 Print & fill out our New Client/Patient Forms if you are coming for a private appointment.
 These forms are not necessary for classes.

 For PT patients, if you have a copy of a referral or diagnosis from an MD, DC, DO, or DPM, then bring that in (not necessary on first visit, but helpful if you have one).

 How do I dress?

 Please wear attire that allows for ease of movement and that enables us to monitor your alignment.
 Avoid jeans or very baggy clothes (including baggy shorts for men unless you wear tights underneath) when possible.
 Many exercises are best performed without shoes or socks.
-We sell special grip socks in our studio for those who prefer them.
+We sell special grip socks in our studio to help maintain contact with the equipment.